Web Scraping · 9 min read

 • Standardize Formats: Make sure all phone numbers or dates follow the same pattern.

-• Enrich Records: Fill in gaps by adding a company’s industry or employee count from another source.
+• Enrich Records: Fill in gaps by adding a company's industry or employee count from a second source.

 Step 2: Export to a CSV File